DoxerMan/password-strength-analyzer/README.md

-# password-strength-analyzer
+# Password Strength Analyzer
-A real-time password strength analyzer with entropy calculation and detailed security metrics
+A real-time password strength analyzer with entropy calculation and detailed security metrics.